 5.2 Asian-Inspired Cauliflower

-For a delicious Asian twist, incorporate sesame oil and soy sauce into the batter before coating the florets.
-After cooking, garnish with sesame seeds and chopped green onions for a beautiful presentation and added flavor.
+For an Asian twist, stir sesame oil and soy sauce into your batter.
+After cooking, top with sesame seeds and chopped green onions.
+It looks great and tastes even better.

 5.3 Cheesy Cauliflower